maxlew/markr-ingestion-processing-api/README.md

 docker-compose down && docker-compose build && docker-compose up
 ```

-### Manual Testing
+### Testing in Development
-I've also used Postman to test the whole thing, although curl is also pretty easy to.
+I've used Postman to build and test the whole thing.
 There's a sample.xml file that can be used as an import payload.

 Also the docker-compose file is set up to expose port `5432` so if you have a SQL Client you like (TablePlus is my recommended one if you're on a Mac) you can connect to it easily.
 That's also a good way of checking things are working as expected, I've been burnt before, don't trust a HTTP response, validate the actual data.